micheldavrdz/VisualThinkingAPI/Readme.md

 ### Students with credits above X

-This endpoint will show all students with credits above x number ( replace `number` with an actual number [e.g. 500] )
+This endpoint will show all students with credits above x number ( replace `:credits` with an actual number [e.g. 500] )

 ```
-localhost:3000/v1/students/credits/number
+localhost:3000/v1/students/credits/:credits
 ```

 ```